inga-lovinde/TrustPilotChallenge/README.md

 11. Filtering the original dictionary (e.g. throwing away all single-letter words) does not really improve the performance, thanks to the optimizations mentioned in notes 7-9.
 This solution finds all anagrams, including those with single-letter words.

-12. MD5 computation could be further optimized by:
+12. MD5 computation could be further optimized by leveraging CPU extensions; however, it could not be done with current .NET (see readme for https://github.com/penartur/TrustPilotChallenge/tree/simd-md5)
-    * Using CPU instructions for rotation (implemented in not yet released version of RyuJIT): https://github.com/dotnet/coreclr/pull/1830
-    * Computing several MD5 hashes in parallel on each core, using SSE (4 hashes / core) or AVX2 (8 hashes / core).
-However, even bit shifts on vectors are not yet supported by .NET: https://github.com/dotnet/coreclr/issues/3226